Botulism

 • Botulism toxins, usually consumed in food, can weaken or paralyze muscles.

-• Doctors examine samples of blood, stool, or tissue from a wound, and electromyography may be done.
+• Doctors examine samples of blood, stool, stomach secretions, or a sample from a wound and may do electromyography.

 • If people think they may have botulism, they should go to the hospital immediately.